Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 When you discover that your partner has cheated on you, you’re initial reaction is one of shock, anger and sadness.
 You will likely feel betrayed and rejected.
 Your feelings of trust, safety and security within the relationship become greatly diminished.

-In my marriage counseling NJ practice, I help couples heal and grow in the wake of infidelity.
+In my couples therapy NJ practice, I help couples heal and grow in the wake of infidelity.
 As your marriage counselor, I will help you identify the underlying causes of infidelity, both within the dynamic of the relationship and associated with any personal issues either partner you might have.

 Factors that frequently contribute to infidelity are sex addiction, sexual frustration in the relationship, perceived lack of affection, empathy and validation, and feelings of loneliness and estrangement.
 When both parties feel they can no longer understand or relate to one another or they engage in frequent arguments and fights, then infidelity is more likely to occur.
 At times when the marital bond is under great duress, partners are more susceptible to seeking emotional support and connection outside the relationship.

-In my marriage counseling NJ practice, I treat infidelity by improving communication and restoring the capacity for empathy, support and understanding.
-As your marriage counselor, I will enhance your ability to assertively express your feelings and needs while receiving reassurance and validation.
+In my couples therapy NJ practice, I treat infidelity by improving communication and restoring the capacity for empathy, support and understanding.
+As your couples therapist, I will enhance your ability to assertively express your feelings and needs while receiving reassurance and validation.
 I will thereby help restore your sense of safety and attachment.

 Don’t “sweat the small stuff”.
 Try your best to let go of things that are petty and inconsequential.

 Acknowledge the good.
-Compliment your spouse and express appreciation for what he or she does for you.
+Compliment your partner and express appreciation for what he or she does for you.

 Be thoughtful and giving.
 Make a point of marking special milestones such as birthdays and anniversaries with heartfelt cards, creative gifts and surprise getaways.
-Offer to do chores to lighten your spouse’s load.
+Offer to do chores to lighten your partner’s load.

 Catch yourself before frustration leads to harsh and hurtful words.
 Remember that hurtful words cannot be taken back.
 Cutting words spoken in a moment of anger can diminish your loving connection.